pdoehle/swc-notes/ecology-sql.md

 WHERE (species_id = 'DM') OR (species_id = 'DO') OR (species_id = 'DS');
 ```

-> **Question:** Write a query that returns the day, month, and species_id for individuals caught on Plot 1 that weight more than 75 grams.
+> **Question:** Write a query that returns the day, month, and species_id for individuals caught on Plot 1 that weigh more than 75 grams.

 > **Answer:** `SELECT day, month, species_id FROM surveys WHERE (plot_id=1) AND (weight>75);`

 ## Building More Complex Queries
-We simplify the above query if we have a list of criteria by using the `IN` statement.
+The above query asking for three different species is somewhat cumbersome.
+We can simplify it if we have a list of criteria by using the `IN` statement.

 Before:
 ```sql